geopython/pycsw/docs/docker.rst

     docker exec \
         -ti \
         --user root \
-        pycsw-dev pip3 install -r requirements-dev.txt
+        pycsw-dev pip3 install -r pycsw/requirements-dev.txt

     # run tests (for example unit tests)
-    docker exec -ti pycsw-dev py.test -m unit
+    docker exec -ti pycsw-dev pytest -m unit pycsw

     # build docs
-    docker exec -ti pycsw-dev sh -c "cd docs && make html"
+    docker exec -ti pycsw-dev sh -c "cd pycsw/docs && make html"

 .. note::

-   Please note that the pycsw image only uses python 3.5 and that it also does not install pycsw in editable mode.
+   Please note that the pycsw image only uses python 3.8 and that it also does not install pycsw in editable mode.
 As such it is not possible to use ``tox``.